Sandra Kurtzig: Kenandy

+Kenandy was acquired by Rootstock Software on January 11, 2018.

 Personal

 When Kurtzig was awarded the Wall Street Transcript's Bronze Award and was shortly thereafter "profiled in The Wall Street Journal, The New York Times, and The Washington Post," she said "It's fun to clip articles and send them to your mother, but ASK is really a team."

 Her former husband's name was Arie, and their sons Ken and Andy Kurtzig were born c.
 1973 and 1976; their parents divorced when the boys were 12 and 9.

 Her father's name was Barney Brody.
 Her mother "Marian (Boruck) Brody came from a wealthy Chicago family, graduated from the University of Illinois, and worked for a time as a police reporter in Chicago."